rogerbinns/apsw/doc/async.rst

 available to any callbacks, and are also propagated back to the event loop if any callbacks are async.

+.. warning:: Not a regular variable

+    Each time you :meth:`~contextvars.ContextVar.set` a value, the previous value is saved behind the scenes so it can be :meth:`restored <contextvars.ContextVar.reset>`.
+You will get
+    ever increasing memory consumption if you do not :meth:`~contextvars.ContextVar.reset`.
+    :func:`apsw.aio.contextvar_set` shows a convenient way of doing so.

 Configuration
 =============